Pig Husbandry (Farrowing) Bill

 Overview

-The Pig Husbandry (Farrowing) Bill aims to ban the use of farrowing crates for sows in England.
-This legislation seeks to improve animal welfare by preventing the confinement of pregnant pigs in these restrictive devices.
+The Pig Husbandry (Farrowing) Bill aims to ban the use of farrowing crates for pregnant and nursing sows in England.
+The bill sets a phased approach to implementation, with a complete ban by 2027.

 Description

 This bill makes it an offence to confine a sow in a farrowing crate in England.
 A "farrowing crate" is defined as a device restricting a sow's movement before, during, and after giving birth.
-The bill specifies penalties for those who violate the law, including imprisonment for up to 51 weeks and/or a fine.
-New farrowing crates installed after the bill becomes law are immediately considered "qualifying farrowing crates" and therefore illegal.
-Existing farrowing crates become illegal from 1 January 2027.
+The bill specifies penalties for those violating the law, including imprisonment and/or fines.
+The ban applies to crates installed after the bill becomes law.
+Crates installed before the law comes into force will be prohibited from 1 January 2027.

 Government Spending